|Our cast of characters|

 |I say jump – you say how high?|

 An awful lot happens in 90 minutes and my mind never wandered for a second.
 One thing I would say, is this is definitely not particularly a children’s show – although the children that were there loved it too.
-It is a complex feast for the senses and the brain and in a world where it gets harder and harder to make something new, original and wonderful, Jasmin Vardimon’s company have pulled it off seemingly with the greatest of ease.
+It is a complex feast for the senses and the brain and in a world where it gets harder and harder to make something new, original and wonderful, Jasmin Vardimon and her company have pulled it off seemingly with the greatest of ease.

 |Pinocchio is born|